Traveling woman sits in airport

 4 min read

+Credit card miles are credit card rewards that you may be able to redeem for travel expenses or even cash.
 Credit card miles reward you for using your card on everyday spending, so you can earn miles even without traveling.
-You can then redeem your miles to pay for travel, with the most flexible cards issuing a bank deposit or statement credit that you can use to cover hotels, flights, or other types of travel expenses.
+You can then redeem your miles to pay for travel, with the most flexible cards issuing a bank deposit or statement credit that you can use to cover hotels, flights, or other travel expenses.

 What are credit card miles?

-Think of credit card miles as a type of rewards currency you earn in exchange for every dollar you spend on purchases with a participating credit card.
-Unlike frequent flyer miles, which airlines usually reward you in exchange for flights you’ve taken, credit card miles are based on overall spending.
+Think of credit card miles as a currency you earn in exchange for every dollar you spend on eligible purchases with a participating credit card.
+Unlike frequent flyer miles, which airlines usually award you in exchange for flights you’ve taken, credit card miles are normally earned based on overall spending.

-The exact rate of miles earned per dollar spent varies across cards, and some issuers let you earn bonus miles for certain purchases, like plane tickets or hotel stays.
-Once you’ve accumulated enough miles, you can redeem them for travel-related expenses as a statement credit or sometimes even with select merchants.
+Travel rewards rates vary across cards.
+Some issuers offer bonus rewards for certain purchases, like plane tickets or hotel stays.
+Once you’ve accumulated enough miles, you can redeem them for travel-related expenses, as a statement credit, or for retail purchases with select merchants.

 How does earning miles on credit cards work?

 You earn credit card miles as a percentage of credit card spending.
 Most major travel rewards cards earn at least one mile per dollar spent.
-If that mile is equivalent to one cent, then you would need 20,000 miles for a $200 roundtrip flight.
+If that mile is equivalent to one cent, you would need 20,000 miles for a $200 roundtrip flight.
+With a Discover Travel Credit Card, you can easily redeem Miles as a statement credit for travel purchases or get cash.3

-With any rewards program, the percentage of miles you get back may vary depending on how you use your card:
+As with any credit card cash back or rewards program, the percentage of miles you get back varies depending on how you use your card.

 Travel spending

-Travel credit cards may let you earn a higher percentage of miles for spending in travel categories.
-For instance, you may earn one mile per dollar spent on general purchases, but get a bonus of two or three miles per dollar if you’re buying flights or hotel accommodations with your travel credit card.
+Some travel rewards credit cards may let you earn a higher percentage of miles for spending in travel categories.
+For instance, you may earn one mile per dollar on general purchases but get a bonus of two or three miles per dollar if you buy airline tickets or hotel accommodations with your travel credit card.

 General spending

 Certain travel credit cards offer miles rewards for non-travel spending.
-You’ll often get more value per dollar on travel purchases, but other credit cards—such as the Discover it® Miles card—offer the same, flat rate for everything you buy — say 1.5 miles per dollar spent on any purchase, whether it’s plane tickets or groceries.
+You’ll often get more value per dollar on travel purchases.
+Still, other credit cards—such as the Discover it® Miles credit card—offer the same flat rate for everything you buy — earn 1.5x Miles on every dollar of every purchase, whether airline tickets or groceries.

 Bonus miles

-Some travel credit cards have miles rewards programs that give you bonus miles just for signing up.
-The Discover it® Miles card will automatically match all the miles you’ve earned at the end of your first year.1 No matter how much you spend, you get a miles-for-miles match your first year.
+Some travel credit cards have miles rewards programs that give you bonus miles as a reward just for signing up.
+With the Discover it® Miles credit card, we’ll automatically match all the Miles you’ve earned at the end of your first year.
+There is no limit to how much we’ll match.2

 How do you use credit card miles?

-All credit card miles can usually be redeemed toward travel costs, but not every card issuer provides the same redemption choices.
-While a co-branded airline card may restrict you to depositing your credit card miles in the airline’s frequent flier program, general travel cards usually offer more flexible redemption options:
+All credit card miles can usually be redeemed toward travel costs, but each card issuer provides different redemption choices.
+While a co-branded airline card may restrict you to depositing your credit card miles in the airline’s frequent flier program, general travel cards usually offer more flexible redemption options for every credit card mile you accumulate.
+For example, with the Discover it® Miles credit card, you can easily redeem Miles as a statement credit for travel purchases or get cash.

 Redeem for merchandise